s3xysteak/lethal-company-mods-copier/README.md

 ## Usage

-- Download the compiled exe file from the release.
+- Download the compiled `lethal-company-mods-copier.exe` file from [the latest release](https://github.com/s3xysteak/lethal-company-mods-copier/releases).
 - Prepare your mod pack.
 - Make sure you have Lethal Company installed.
 - Place the compiled file in the same directory as the mod pack.
 The directory should look like this when finished: